Tidal heating of black holes and exotic compact objects on the brane: Tidal heating for exotic compact objects on the brane

 This shows the remarkable fact that the rate of change of area of an ECO due to the tidal field from a stationary companion depends on the $|\ln \epsilon|$ term, where $\epsilon$ is the fractional difference between the location of the surface of an ECO and the would be black hole horizon.
 It is worth pointing out that a similar behaviour can also be seen in the context of tidal deformability, where it was argued that the tidal deformability of an ECO $\sim \frac{1}{|\ln \epsilon|}$\cite{Cardoso:2017cfl}.
 In the context of tidal heating also we find this $\ln\epsilon$ behaviour, but its contribution is bounded by $\pm 1$ due to the cosine dependence.
 The expression also shows that not only the magnitude of $\mathcal{T}$ and $\mathcal{R}$, but also their respective phases can affect the result as long as $\phi_{\mathcal{R}}\neq \phi_{\mathcal{T}}$.

-To illustrate the effect of the $\ln \epsilon$ term in the phenomenon of tidal heating, we have plotted the dimensionless quantity $\Bar{A}^{(2)}_{\rm ECO1} =(b^6/M_2^2)\dot{A}^{(2)}_{\rm ECO}\{\kappa_{+1}^{3}/2\left(r_{+1}^{2}+a_{1}^{2}\right)\}$ against the spin parameter $\chi$, with zero tidal charge and for different choices of the reflectivity $|\mathcal{R}|$ and $\epsilon$.
-Both the plots demonstrate that the rate of change of area to the second order in $\epsilon$ has a sinusoidal behaviour, which confirms the analytical derivation presented above.
+To illustrate the effect of the $\ln \epsilon$ term in the phenomenon of tidal heating, we have plotted the dimensionless quantity $\Bar{A}^{(2)}_{\rm ECO1} =(b^6/M_2^2)\dot{A}^{(2)}_{\rm ECO}\{\kappa_{+1}^{3}/2\left(r_{+1}^{2}+a_{1}^{2}\right)\}$ against the spin parameter $\chi$, with zero tidal charge and for different choices of the reflectivity $|\mathcal{R}|$ and $\epsilon$ in \ref{lnepsilon}.
+Both the plots clearly demonstrates that the rate of change of area to the second order in $\epsilon$ has a sinusoidal behaviour.
 The plot on the left hand side shows that as the value of $\epsilon$ decreases the frequency of the variation of the rate of change of area with the spin parameter $\chi$ increases.
 However, as the plot on the right hand side suggests, with the increase of reflectivity keeping $\epsilon$ fixed, the frequency of variation does not change, but the amplitude increases.
-Both of which are consistent with the analytical expression for $\Gamma_{m}$ presented above.